 29780

-What seems like a possible date can be considered as the semi-major axis multiplied by pi and, when subtracted from current measurements, produces a number very near to current average orbital speed.
+What seems like a possible date can be considered the semi-major axis multiplied by π, and when subtracted from current measurements, produces a number very near the current average orbital speed.

-The multiplication by Pi suggests a circle.
-Although an orbit is rarely round, the difference off the current semi-major axis gives an orbital velocity, with the two being connected.
+The multiplication by π suggests a circle.
+Although an orbit is rarely round, the difference from the current semi-major axis gives an orbital velocity, the two being connected.
 A length of year might not be necessary if these are considered accurate.
-It also couldn't be used along with pi as the shape isn't round.
-Something like a polynomial whose roots would equal the semi-major axis and vertex equalled major axis.
+It also could not be used with π as the shape isn't round.
+Something like a polynomial whose roots equal the semi-major axis and whose vertex equals the major axis.

-Assuming they measured from the lowest orbital point, this would put precession at about 84/85 days or 83.45° or 5hrs 33m 49s, making it 16hrs 46m 49s.
-Using, right ascension to find a possible constellation.
+Assuming they measured from the lowest orbital point, this would put precession at about 84/85 days or 83.45°, or 5 hours 33 minutes 49 seconds, making it 16 hours 46 minutes 49 seconds.
+Using right ascension to find a possible constellation.

 Ursa Major